josemariagarcia95/hera-system/README.md

 ### `src/detectors/channel-example/example.js`

 In order to add support for new detectors, you just need to create a JavaScript file exporting the three following methods.
-Since Tot has been developed under an interface-based paradigm, these three methods are the only part you need to code to extend the API's functionality.
+Since HERA has been developed under an interface-based paradigm, these three methods are the only part you need to code to extend the API's functionality.
 Remember to export them using **`module.exports`** so the detector's methods can be accessed from outside the file.

 #### module.exports.initialize
 This method takes care of any **initialization tasks** that your detector needs.
 For instance, if this detector is a proxy for a third-party service offered via Internet, you may need to get an auth token first.
 If this detector is a proxy for a bluetooth wristband, you may need to put your discovery and connection code in this method.
 If you don't need any initialization, just return a resolved promise (`Promise.resolve`). **Important**: this function must be **`async`** and always return a **`Promise.resolve`**, since the initializacion procress of every detector is async.